THE SACRIFICE FOR SIN

 Introduction

-In order to answer this question, we need to examine the concept of the sacrifice for sin which clearly lies at the root of the feast’s significance.
+At the root of the feast’s significance lies the concept of the sacrifice for sin.
 The importance of this concept cannot be exaggerated: if one had to point to one common denominator of all religions, besides the existence of God, it would surely be: the blood-sacrifice for sin.
 We find such sacrifices in the true religion and in all the false, pagan ones, in the New Testament and in the Old.
+Let us examine its meaning.

 The Old Testament Sacrifices

 In the Old Testament we find blood-sacrifices for sin carried out by the people of God even before the Law.
-Abel and Cain offered sacrifices to the Lord – the one pleasing in His eyes, and the other not.
-Noah offered sacrifices immediately after being delivered from the Flood – and it was after the Lord had smelled its “smell of sweetness” that He vowed that He would not curse the earth again (Genesis 8.21).
+Abel offered the first blood-sacrifice to the Lord.
+It was accepted, while Cain’s vegetarian sacrifice was rejected… Noah offered sacrifices immediately after being delivered from the Flood; and it was after the Lord had smelled its “smell of sweetness” that He vowed that He would not curse the earth again (Genesis 8.21).
 The Patriarchs offered sacrifices to the Lord.
-Abraham even offered His only son Isaac – and it was his readiness to do this that caused to God to bless him and his descendants with that extraordinary blessing that contained in itself the promise of the Redeemer.
+Abraham even offered His only son Isaac; it was his readiness to do this that caused God to bless him and his descendants with that extraordinary blessing that contained in itself the promise of the Redeemer.

 The Law of Moses institutionalized the offering of sacrifices on a vast scale, with very detailed instructions on how, when and where to offer them.
 Protopriest-Professor T.I.
 Butkevich writes: “The Jews unfailingly carried out two daily blood-sacrifices: in the morning and in the evening (Exodus 29.38; Numbers 28.3, 4), besides sacrifices from individual people.
 There were cases when a very large quantity of blood sacrifices were offered on one day.
 Thus on the day of his anointing to the kingdom Solomon offered to the Lord in Gabaon 1000 whole-burnt offerings (III Kings 3.4); on the day of the sanctification of the Jerusalem temple he offered 22,000 bullocks and 120,000 sheep in sacrifice to God (III Kings 8.63; compare Chronicles 7.5).
 In general, Solomon unfailingly offered a multitude of sacrifices three times a year: at the feast of the unleavened bread, at the feast of weeks, and at the feast of tabernacles, besides the sacrifices required by the decree of the law for every day, and also on the Sabbaths and new moons.
 However, abundant sacrifices were also offered by other pious kings, for example, David (II Kings 6.13), Joasaph (II Chronicles 17.4), Joash, Ozias and Hezekiah (II Chronicles 29.32, 33).
 On returning from the Babylonian captivity, the Jews, celebrating the consecration of the half-built temple in Jerusalem, in spite of all their poverty, offered in sacrifice to God one hundred bullocks, two hundred asses, four hundred lambs and twelve goats for the sins of the whole of Israel in accordance with the number of the twelve tribes of Israel (II Ezdra 7.7, 8).
 Even Herod, according to the witness of Josephus Flavius, on the day of the triumphant consecration of the temple in Jerusalem restored by him offered in sacrifice to God three hundred bullocks, while the number of animals then offered in sacrifice by individual people, says Flavius, cannot be calculated because of the unusually great number of slaughtered animals.
 There is an indication that sometimes on the feast of Pascha up to 260,000 lambs were slaughtered in Jerusalem.”[2]